Kyrgyzstan Cycle Tour

 Trip Price does NOT include: airfares, visas, airport taxes, optional activities &excursions, vaccinations, personal equipment & a couple of meals as per the detailed itinerary.

 *Local payment is a part of your trip cost and is payable to your tour leader at the pre-departure meeting at the beginning of your cycle tour.

-We have a fleet of Giant ATX 777 available for hire for your Kyrgyzstan cycle tour.
-Giant ATX 777 are a hard tail mountain bike with hydraulic disc brakes and Shimano Alivio/Deore 27-speed components.
-We have them available in S, M, L and XL and they are perfect for the off-road touring on our Kyrgyzstan trip.
+In Kyrgyzstan we hire bikes locally through a Bishkek based business.
+Each season they are a brand new fleet of hard tail mountain bikes with hydraulic disc brakes and Shimano Alivio/Deore 27-speed components.
+We have them available in S, M, L and XL and they are perfect for the off-road touring on our Kyrgyzstan cycle tour.
 We maintain them ourselves to make sure they are in optimal riding condition for your ride with us.